PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 Because the binary module's assembly will be created as a `.NET Standard 2.0 class library`, the same assembly can be imported into both PowerShell Core and Windows PowerShell.
-This means you do not have to build separate assemblies to target these two different implementations of PowerShell.
+This means you do not have to build and distribute separate assemblies that target these two different implementations of PowerShell.

 ## Prerequisites
 * PowerShell Core and/or Windows PowerShell